The-Mikest-Mike/Gesture-Control-System/README.md

 ## Usage

 1. Ensure you have compatible Python and PIP versions to setup Mediapipe.<br>
-   a) Python version 3.8 - 3.11.
+   1.1) Python version 3.8 - 3.11.
 You can download python 3.11.0 from official website: [Python Downloads](https://www.python.org/downloads/release/python-3110/)

-   b) PIP version: 20.3+, upgrade it if needed:
+   1.2) PIP version: 20.3+, upgrade it if needed:
 ```bash
 python3 -m pip install --upgrade pip
 ```